jacklul/asuswrt-scripts/README.md

 # Custom scripts for AsusWRT

-This uses known `script_usbmount` NVRAM variable to run "startup" script on USB mount event that starts things out.

-Obviously this requires some kind of USB storage plugged into the router for this to work but you don't need it on Asuswrt-Merlin though - just start the scripts directly from [services-start script](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#services-start).

-**If your router is not executing commands from `script_usbmount` NVRAM variable on USB mount - [look here](/asusware-usbmount) for a workaround.**
+This is a collection of custom scripts for AsusWRT firmware that can be used to enhance your router's functionality.

-Everything here was tested on **RT-AX58U v2** on official **388.2** firmware - there is no guarantee that everything will work on non-AX routers and on lower firmware.
+Most of the scripts were tested on **RT-AX58U v2** running official **388.2** firmware - there is no guarantee that everything will work on non-AX routers and on lower versions of the firmware.

-Some informations were pulled from **GPL_RT-AX58U_3.0.0.4.388.22525-gd35b8fe** sources.
+Some informations were pulled from **GPL_RT-AX58U_3.0.0.4.388.22525-gd35b8fe** sources as well as [RMerl/asuswrt-merlin.ng](https://github.com/RMerl/asuswrt-merlin.ng) repository.

-**A lot of scripts here are based on resources from [SNBForums](https://www.snbforums.com) and [asuswrt-merlin.ng wiki](https://github.com/RMerl/asuswrt-merlin.ng/wiki), big thanks to everyone who made those contributions to the community.**
+**A lot of scripts here are based on resources from [SNBForums](https://www.snbforums.com) and [asuswrt-merlin.ng wiki](https://github.com/RMerl/asuswrt-merlin.ng/wiki), big thanks to everyone who made contributions to the community.**

 ## Installation

+**You need a router with USB port when using official firmware to be able to start the scripts, use [services-start](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#services-start) on Asuswrt-Merlin.**

+Before proceeding, you should check if your router is executing commands from `script_usbmount` NVRAM variable on USB mount events.
+You can do this by running `set script_usbmount="/bin/touch /tmp/yesitworks" && nvram commit` and then plugging in any USB storage.
+If you can't see `/tmp/yesitworks` file then you will have to use a workaround - [look here](/asusware-usbmount).

-Install startup script:
+### Install startup script using these commands:

 ```bash
 curl -fsSL "https://raw.githubusercontent.com/jacklul/asuswrt-scripts/master/scripts-startup.sh" -o /jffs/scripts-startup.sh
 /bin/sh /jffs/scripts-startup.sh install
 ```

-_If you would like for it to be called differently you can rename it (you can also place it different path if you wish)._

-Install scripts you want to use from [section below](#available-scripts).
+**Then you can proceed to install scripts that you want to use from the [section below](#available-scripts).**

 # Available scripts